aboutcode-org/aboutcode-toolkit/docs/source/general.rst

 AboutCode Toolkit is a tool for your software development team to document your code inside your codebase, typically in preparation for a product release, side-by-side with the actual code.
 ABOUT file(s) have a simple, standard format that identifies components and their associated licenses.
 The current AboutCode Toolkit subcommands are:

--   **attrib**: Generate a Product Attribution notice document from your ABOUT file(s), JSON, CSV or Excel.
+-   **attrib**: Generate a Product Attribution notice document from your ABOUT file(s), JSON, CSV or XLSX.
 You can also generate documents for other purposes (such as a License Reference) by varying your input control file and your template.

 -   **check**: A simple command to validate the ABOUT file(s) and output errors/warnings if any on the terminal.